Skip to main content

 Evaluate

-Measure the results of your intervention to see if it helped alleviate the negative consequences of the issue.
-Analyze and evaluate the results, and use your findings to iterate and improve.
+Measure the results of the intervention to see whether it helped alleviate the negative consequences of the issue.
+Analyze and evaluate the results.
+Use the findings to iterate and improve.